IntentArchitect/Docs/articles/module-building/software-factory-extensions/how-to-create-a-factory-extension/how-to-create-a-factory-extension.md

 Once that is done, run the Software Factory and click on the Apply button.
 Then you will observe the following at the end of the process in the console output:

 ![Complete](images/software-factory-execution-complete.png)

+## Factory Extension extension points

+If the above example the factory extension used the `OnAfterCommitChanges` extension point, here is a list of all the commonly used extension points.

+* OnAfterTemplateRegistrations
+* OnBeforeTemplateExecution
+* OnAfterCommitChanges